isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-come-from/index.md

 A common question is: **"Do fleas live in grass or dirt? "** The answer is yesfleas can reside in outdoor areas like lawns, gardens, and soil, especially if the environment is moist and shaded.
 It isnt uncommon to deal with a flea infestation even if you dont have pets.
 If you recently moved into an apartment, the previous owners pets couldve had them.
 Fleas also live/travel on rodents, like mice.
 At this point, youre probably wondering.

 **Harmful Chemicals: ** Youll want to check if the flea control product has any harmful chemicals in it.
-You dont want your pets or kids ingesting any pesticides, as that can result in sickness. - Anything with harmful chemicals should be thoroughly checked and understood before buying so that you know when and where to apply it. **Treatment vs. Prevention: ** Basically, [killing fleas](https://pestpolicy.com/does-the-dryer-kill-fleas/) or keeping them away.
+You dont want your pets or kids ingesting any pesticides, as that can result in sickness. - Anything with harmful chemicals should be thoroughly checked and understood before buying so that you know when and where to apply it. **Treatment vs. Prevention: ** Basically, [killing fleas](https://pestpolicy.com/does-the-dryer-kill-fleas/)or keeping them away.

 Flea treatment is used to deal with a flea infestation that you already have.
 So this includes sprays and traps.
 Prevention will keep you from getting an infestation to begin with. - Ideally, if you do have a flea infestation, youll want to use a mixture of both: Treatment to kill the fleas and prevention to keep them from coming back. - **Duration: **This is an important one because you dont want to guess how long a product will protect you.